klaxalk/i3-layout-manager/README.md

 5. User is then asked about how should the windows be matched.
 The options are:
   * All by _instance_ (instance will be uncommented for all windows)
   * Match any window to any placeholder
   * Choose an option for each window.
-With this option, the user will be asked to choose between the _class_, _instance_ and _title_ for each window.
-The tree file will be modified according to the selected options.
+The user will be asked to choose between the _class_, _instance_ and _title_ for each window.
+The tree file will be modified according to the selected options automatically.
+6. After that the tree is save and ready to be loaded.
+7. User can load the layout either before opening windows, which creates placeholders, or after windows have been already created in a workspace.
+The second part normally does not work.
+8. To apply a layout, we first move all windows containing a process from the workspace using `xdotool`, which leaves only placeholders.
+Then we kill all the old placeholders, before we apply the layout, which spawns new placeholders in the correct places.
+Lastly we move the windows back, which triggers the _swallow_ mechanicm in the same way, as newly create windows do.

+## FAQ

+* Why do you use vim for the automated file editing?

+`Vim is great for this kind of work.
+A simple oneliner can do complex edits which would be difficult to program even using, e.g., python.
+Thanks to this, the layout manager was hacked up in single day.`

 ## Dependencies